 Does this help clarify different asset classes and why professional investors often balance several different ones into their portfolios?
 Do any of these returns surprise you?

-If you’d like to chat about your current investments to see if you are invested appropriately for your risk tolerance, while optimizing returns for your goals, let’s talk.
-You can see how to reach me from our contact page or you can schedule a call here.
+If you’d like to chat about your current investments to see if you are invested appropriately for your risk tolerance while optimizing returns for your goals, let’s talk – you can schedule a call here.